Marching For Climate Justice In Karachi

 The big question to be raised by the marchers is: Despite the heat waves, floods, and droughts, why is there a delay in environmental initiatives?

-Activists, community members, academia, researchers, and civil society will once again issue a call to action in the Karachi Climate March 2024 and demand urgent, real solutions for the city
+Activists, community members, academia, researchers, and civil society once again issued a call to action in the Karachi Climate March 2024 and demand urgent, real solutions for the city

 One answer is that in a city like Karachi, major projects are decided and built without consulting the city's residents.
 As a result, projects have severe environmental and social impacts while violating residents' rights and impacting the community's future.

 Unless the leaders of the city and the nation hear the communities in their offices, in conferences, in the Parliament or at other public forums, the only option communities would be left with is to call them out on the streets.
-This is exactly what will happen in Karachi on October 27, 2024, when activists, community members, academia, researchers, and civil society will once again issue a call to action in the Karachi Climate March 2024 and demand urgent, real solutions for the city.
-They will show they are ready to fight for climate justice for those affected and protect future generations.
-The march will serve as a platform to raise awareness, catalyse community solidarity and collective action, and demand action from the government to address climate-related issues seriously.
-It will also empower marginalised groups to amplify their voices and concerns and demand accountability from the government.
+This is exactly what happened in Karachi on October 27, 2024, when activists, community members, academia, researchers, and civil society once again issued a call to action in the Karachi Climate March 2024 and demand urgent, real solutions for the city.
+They showed they are ready to fight for climate justice for those affected and protect future generations.
+The march served as a platform to raise awareness, catalyse community solidarity and collective action, and demand action from the government to address climate-related issues seriously.
+It also empowered marginalised groups to amplify their voices and concerns and demand accountability from the government.
 These marches are advocates for climate justice, for policies that address resilience and adaptation strategies, while emphasising the need for sustainable practices, renewable energy, and protection of natural resources.
 The sense of community fostered among the participants at these venues unites diverse groups within the community for a common cause and encourages grassroots activism.

 View More News